This article was originally published on December 19, 2018 and has been updated to reflect the building’s name change.

 In 2000, after 40 years of ownership and nothing to show for it, the State finally completed the hazardous materials mitigation, deeded the site to the City of Sacramento, and the plan of putting something inside the crumbling power station went out for ideas.

 City-Wide Ideas Competition

 Determined to reuse the building for the public, in 2002, the City solicited proposals from developers to suggest uses for the property.
-At the same time, the Discovery Museum was shopping for more space and newer facilities.
+At the same time, the Discovery Museum in Sacramento was shopping for more space and newer facilities for their science-based educational organization.
 Already intimately familiar with the River Station B site, we teamed with developer Johan Otto and Otto Construction to develop the Discovery Museum Project (the precursor name to Powerhouse Science Center), and our proposal was selected.

 In 2007, we created the first conceptual design for what was to be called the Powerhouse Science Center.
 Not technically a museum, the historic building and new addition with planetarium would be a premier center for science education.